wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### Log Injection / Log Forging

-External: [OWASP Log Injection](https://owasp.org/www-community/attacks/Log_Injection) — read it for how CR/LF in a logged value forges separate log entries, which matters when logs feed reconciliation or other automated action.
+External: [OWASP Log Injection](https://owasp.org/www-community/attacks/Log_Injection).
+Read it for how CR/LF in a logged value forges separate log entries, which matters when logs feed reconciliation or other automated action.

 Strip CR/LF from any user-controlled value before logging it; never log raw user input via string concatenation (e.g. `log.info("payment to author: " + author)`).
 See [Logging and Alerting Failures](#logging-and-alerting-failures) for the broader logging controls.

 === "Java stack"

     Carbon 4.4.3+ supports the `%K` token in the log4j pattern, which appends a per-entry UUID (generated at server startup, with configurable regeneration); a forged log line lacks the valid UUID and so can be isolated.
-This is an operator-enabled hardening option, not a default: **don't enable `%K` in the default log4j layout you ship** — appending a UUID to every line costs CPU per line and inflates log volume, and most deployments don't need it.
+This is an operator-enabled hardening option, not a default: **don't enable `%K` in the default log4j layout you ship**: appending a UUID to every line costs CPU per line and inflates log volume, and most deployments don't need it.
 Verify `%K` works in your product's layout and document it as an opt-in for deployments whose compliance requirements call for tamper-evident logs.
 Configuration is in the Administration Guide.

 ### Server-Side Template Injection (SSTI)

 For the attack pattern across template engines, read [OWASP SSTI](https://owasp.org/www-community/attacks/Server-Side_Template_Injection) for how a user-controlled template string reaches the engine's expression evaluator.

-Substitute user input only into pre-defined parameters of an already-compiled template — never into the template *source*.
+Substitute user input only into pre-defined parameters of an already-compiled template, never into the template *source*.
 Anti-pattern: `engine.evaluate(userSuppliedTemplate, context)` or any path where user input is parsed as template syntax.
 Treat any feature that lets users supply template text as a risky exception: deny by default, and route it through the Security and Compliance Team before release.
-Re-check authorisation at the data layer for any data the template can reach, since SSTI escalates to data disclosure and RCE.
+Re-check authorization at the data layer for any data the template can reach, since SSTI escalates to data disclosure and RCE.

 ### NoSQL and XPath injection

-For test cases and payloads, read [OWASP — Testing for NoSQL Injection](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05.6-Testing_for_NoSQL_Injection) and [OWASP XPath Injection](https://owasp.org/www-community/attacks/XPATH_Injection) for the operator-injection and predicate-injection shapes specific to each.
+For test cases and payloads, read [OWASP: Testing for NoSQL Injection](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05.6-Testing_for_NoSQL_Injection) and [OWASP XPath Injection](https://owasp.org/www-community/attacks/XPATH_Injection) for the operator-injection and predicate-injection shapes specific to each.

-Build queries with the driver's structured API — MongoDB filters / BSON documents, an XPath API with bound variables — never by concatenating user input into a query string or by passing raw user input where the driver accepts query operators.
-Keep every lookup scoped to the caller's tenant/organisation identity from the request context, and re-check that scope at the data layer; a missing tenant filter is the same class of defect as a missing `WHERE` clause.
+Build queries with the driver's structured API (MongoDB filters / BSON documents, an XPath API with bound variables), never by concatenating user input into a query string or by passing raw user input where the driver accepts query operators.
+Keep every lookup scoped to the caller's tenant/organization identity from the request context, and re-check that scope at the data layer; a missing tenant filter is the same class of defect as a missing `WHERE` clause.

 ### Regex denial of service (ReDoS)